-The American Eskimo dog is a chipper white dog that looks a bit like a miniature Husky.
+The American Eskimo dog is a chipper white dog that looks a bit like a miniature husky.
+Despite its name, the dog breed originated in America's Midwest, where it's long served as a farm dog.
 These talkative dogs come in three sizes but are always white with perky ears.
-Playful and a bit mischievous, American Eskimo Dogs keep their owners on their toes with high-energy antics.
-They are known to be a bit reserved with others and can be too vocal for apartments, but this breed is a perfect balance of brains and beauty for the right owner!
+Playful and a bit mischievous, American Eskimo dogs keep their owners on their toes with high-energy antics.
+This breed is a perfect balance of brains and beauty for the right owner.

 Characteristics of the American Eskimo Dog